-

 We put a coat on Bijou (of drumming-in-the-night fame) the other night, as it was going to be very cold.
 He was quite compliant while we kitted him out, and didn’t seem to be bothered by the extra layer.
 This obviously wasn’t the case, however, as the next morning he was ‘sans couverture’, and not altogether displeased with himself.
 He had left the blanket in a heap at the end of the field and covered it with sand.

-Bijou kitted out for the cold Houdini the next morning This is not a truly authentic carbonara recipe; true carbonara has no cream (or mushrooms etc.).
+Houdini the next morning This is not a truly authentic carbonara recipe; true carbonara has no cream (or mushrooms etc.).
 I think the golden rule is to be careful not to overheat and scramble the eggs when you add them to the pasta.

 Parsley: a natural antihistamine